wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 So, how was the data sent then?
 How were we able to access the data stored in the server(s) on the cluster with the OQL query `SELECT customer.name FROM /Customers customer` as seen above?

-Well, Apache Geode and Pivotal GemFire provide 2 proprietary serialization formats in addition to *Java Serialization*:
+Apache Geode and Tanzu GemFire provide 2 proprietary serialization formats in addition to *Java Serialization*:
 {apache-geode-docs}/developing/data\_serialization/gemfire\_data\_serialization.html\[Data Serialization\]
 and {apache-geode-docs}/developing/data\_serialization/gemfire\_pdx\_serialization.html\[PDX\], or *Portable Data Exchange*.